-- Configure the manual time synchronization. - (1) Check the Manual Time Sync. item to enable the manual time synchronization function. - (2) Click the icon to select the date, time from the pop-up calendar. - (3) (Optional) You can check Sync. with computer time item to synchronize the time of the device with that of the local PC.
+- Check the Manual Time Sync. item to enable the manual time synchronization function. - (2) Click the icon $\square$ to select the date, time from the pop-up calendar. - (3) (Optional) You can check Sync. with computer time item to synchronize the time of the device with that of the local PC.

-Figure 6-4 Time Sync Manually
+Figure 6-6 Time Sync Manually